Teahouse Treks

 Annapurna Short Base Camp Trek Permits

-The Annapurna Short Base Camp Trek lies inside the Annapurna Conservation Area.
-So, trekkers need the correct permits.
+The Annapurna Short Base Camp Trek passes through the Annapurna Conservation Area, which requires the Annapurna Conservation Area Permit (ACAP).

 Trip Itinerary